-Location: Position base open to candidates with established relationships and related experience in the Southeast region including major cities in Florida, Georgia (metro Atlanta), and may consider other locations.
-May be eligible as a full-time remote opportunity.
+Position base open to candidates with established relationships and experience in the Southeast region, preferably Florida, but open to Atlanta and other major cities in southeastern states.

-Under the supervision of the Senior Director of Major Gifts, the Director of Major Gifts has the responsibility for assuring the successful achievement of aggressive fundraising goals for gifts valued at $50,000+.
-The Director of Major Gifts will be responsible for conducting 12-15 visits monthly and manage a portfolio of 150-200 prospective prospects and donors.
+Under the supervision of the Senior Director of Major Gifts, the Director of Major Gifts has the responsibility for assuring the successful achievement of aggressive fundraising goals for gifts valued at $50,000+, conducting 12-15 visits monthly and managing a portfolio of 150-200 prospective prospects and donors.
 This position will have primary responsibility for the development of a major gift portfolio to be sourced from referrals, event attendees, and highly rated prospects from integrated direct response strategies, as well as the Major Gift Officer’s own prospecting.
 Strong focus will be placed on the development of individual philanthropic prospects and donors from the annual events.
-The Director of Major Gifts will work in collaboration with RDO’s, Events, senior leadership and Board members to engage and solicit major gifts to meet annual major gift revenue goals.
+The Director of Major Gifts will work in collaboration with Regional Development Officers (RDO’s), Events, senior leadership and Board members to engage and solicit major gifts to meet annual major gift revenue goals.

 No direct Reports.
 Will work in close collaboration with the Vice President of Development, Senior Director of Major Gifts, and regional RDO's.
 May monitor and coordinate the work of administrative staff, temporary employees and student interns.